movestore/movestore.github.io/auxiliary.md

 ## Adding large fixed or fallback files to an App

-You cannot add files larger than 100MB to your repository as [GitHub blocks larger them](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
-The solution is to add the files to your release.
+If your files are larger than 100MB [GitHub blocks them](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
+Please do not include these into your repository via SCM or GitLFS, but add the files to your release.
 To do this go to `Releases > Create a new release` in your GitHub repository and add your files.

 After submitting your App on MoveApps, please inform us (support@moveapps.org) about the addition of the large file(s) to the release so we can perform the necessary adjustments while building your App.
+The addition of the large files only has to be done once, new versions of the App can be created without having to add the large files to each release.
+If these files should change, please inform us when submitting this new version, with the newly added files, so we can update the path to fetch these data.